juanbkm/donor2019/content/partners/bilateral/australia.md

 draft: false
 ---

 In 2019, the ADB-Australia High-Level Consultations held in Manila focused on the reaffirmation of the partnerships between [Australia](https://www.adb.org/publications/australia-fact-sheet) and ADB.
 Discussions emphasized the need to adapt to the changing context in the Asia-Pacific; private sector operations and public-private partnerships; thematic and sectoral topics such as climate change and disaster risk management; private sector and infrastructure; inclusiveness; innovation and risk; enhanced knowledge cooperation; and engagement in the Pacific and Southeast Asia.
-Australia plays a huge role in the economic stability and growth of the Indo-Pacific region and provides more aid to the Pacific island countries than any other donor.
+Australia plays a significant role in the economic stability and growth of the Indo-Pacific region and provides more aid to the Pacific island countries than any other donor.

-Australia channels funds toward development work in infrastructure; trade facilitation and international competitiveness; agriculture, fisheries and water; governance (policies, institutions and functioning economies); education; health; building resilience (humanitarian assistance, disaster risk reduction and social protection); climate change; and gender equality and empowering women and girls.
+The [Department of Foreign Affairs and Trade](https://www.dfat.gov.au/) channels funds toward development work in infrastructure; trade facilitation and international competitiveness; agriculture, fisheries and water; governance (policies, institutions and functioning economies); education; health; building resilience (humanitarian assistance, disaster risk reduction and social protection); climate change; and gender equality and empowering women and girls.

 #### Active Trust Funds